 Chapel in the Pines offers a variety of programs that will foster growth of our faith in a welcoming atmosphere in small groups.
 If you have ideas about forming a small group, please discuss them with Joelle Brummitt-Yale, Director of Christian Education, or Barbara Strange, Education Committee chair.
 We are open to new groups and also encourage your involvement in the groups now formed.
 We hope you will find the right group for you.

 Begins at 9:00 a.m. – We welcome new members at any time.
 We meet in the Fellowship Hall meeting room.
-This class is studying the book of Deuteronomy using a commentary by Patrick Miller.
+Andrew Taylor-Troutman will lead the class as they study the confessions of our denomination during the summer of 2018.
+Click here to access The Book of Confessions.
+Contact Sandy Williams for more information.

 Literature and Spirituality Discussion